fabi321/youtube-music-channel-downloader/README.md

    - Usually means that there are actually no videos on YouTube
    - If you have this issue, and there is a valid video that should have been picked, open an issue
  - Age restricted

+# Contributing

+If you notice any wrong song "improvements", feel free to open an issue.
+If you want to help to refine song improvements, there are a few commented test cases that don't work yet, fixing these would help in some (rare) edge cases.